-In the God fight of faith, there are seasons of waiting on God; periods where we are either believing God for a miracle or breakthrough and the only Word we receive is “Be still and know that I am God” [Psalm 46:10].
-Through these phases we often struggle with what “being still means” and we are not too excited when our friends or family encourage us when they say, “In His time, He makes all things beautiful” [Ecclesiastes 3:11].
-We wonder what does “In His time” mean and how come His time is not the same as our time.
-It is this conflict that makes it difficult for us to be still and wait on the Lord.
+In the Good fight of faith, there are seasons of waiting on God; periods where you are believing God for a miracle/breakthrough.
+Somehow, even as you try to be patient and wait, the only Word you receive is “be still and know that I am God” [Psalm 46:10].
+During these phases, we often struggle with what it means by “being still”.
+Neither does it help when our loved ones encourage us with the scripture, “In His time, He makes all things beautiful” [Ecclesiastes 3:11].
+We wonder what it means by “In His time”, and “why is His time not the same as our time?”.
+It is this conflict that makes it difficult for us to be still and to wait on the Lord.

-Father Abraham understood a concept that I believe we modern day Christians are yet to grasp and it was this concept that helped His faith to grow.
+Father Abraham understood a concept that I believe modern day Christians are yet to grasp.
 What he understood, was the concept of the relationship between purpose and timing.
-As human beings we work with timing while God works with purpose as the Bible tells us “For everything there is a season, a time for every activity under heaven” [Ecclesiastes 3:1, NIV].
-Isaac was a child of purpose.
-The child through whom, the descendants that God had promised Abraham would come forth.
-But that was not the only promise, there were other promises that God has made concerning the slavery of Israel and concerning the Israelities inheriting the Promised land.
-All those promises were inter-twined with each other and had a purpose to them.
-Yet, if one purpose didn’t occur at the time that it ought to (not too early and not too late), the other promises would be affected.
-Fortunately, Unlike us who think for the moment and for just ourselves, God thinks generationally; His promises do not apply to just one individual but to generations that come after.
-That is why His timing is different from ours because we only seeing a limited snap shot while He is seeing the entire picture and context.
+As human beings we work with timing while God works with purpose.
+As God’s Word shows, “for everything there is a season, a time for every activity under heaven” [Ecclesiastes 3:1, NIV].
+So in Abraham’s case, Isaac was a child of purpose; the child through whom the descendants that God had promised Abraham would come forth from.
+But that was not the only promise God had made.
+There were other promises that He made concerning the slavery of Israel, and about the Israelites inheriting the Promised land.
+All those promises were intertwined and had a purpose to them.
+Yet, if one purpose didn’t occur at the right time, the other promises would be affected in their manifestation and impact.
+Fortunately, unlike us who think for the moment and for just ourselves, God thinks generationally; His promises do not apply to just one individual but to generations that come after.
+That is why His timing is different from ours, because we only seeing a limited snapshot while He is seeing the entire picture and context.